TCPWAVE/AWS-Route53-Automation/README.md

        var HOST = "xxx.xxxx.xxx";

   **Note**: If the zones are distributed across different organizations in the IPAM, in such case, this code has capability to get the organization information from the tag                 ORGANIZATION added for the hosted zone in Route53.
 If this tag is not present, default ORG_NAME will be taken.

+   The zone changes will be reflected in the IPAM only when a tag with name **SYNC-IPAM** is present and has the value as **Yes** for the zone.

   ![aws6](https://user-images.githubusercontent.com/56577268/130237720-713d24a9-ee10-4193-b134-a98c0e195349.PNG)